iagmla/kmtests26/README.md

 # Acceptable Test Failures

 The KEG Stream Cipher and A-Z output from /dev/urandom were compared and showed the same amount of test failures.
-An example of acceptable test failure output is below:
+An example of acceptable number of test failures for a 1 million letter output is below:

 Bi Graph DY 656 FAIL ------